-What is Biometric Data Used For?
+What are Biometrics Used For?

 Fingerprint scanning and facial recognition software are becoming more popular for smartphones and other device log-ins.
 Ease of use is one of the largest benefits.
 Why take the time to type in a password if you can simply pick up your phone and start using it?
 It’s like the benefit of not having a password while still having a password.
 And, sure, friends or kids can wave your phone at your face or try to borrow the use of your thumb.
 However, this may be a welcome alternative to waiting for the time to pass after too many failed log-in attempts.

 Biometric data can also be used to access facilities.
 Part of the Suprema data breach involved access logs and security clearances.
 When you pair access to facility logs with the ability to manipulate user information, the breach begins to sound like the plot of a sci-fi movie.
 Think of the ability to add your own biometric data and create a new account.
 Rather than stealing someone else’s fingerprint, you could just use your own.
 The breach could have moved from the online space into actual facilities around the world.